Y0Coss/docs-fork/pages/public_cloud/compute/create_and_delete_a_user/guide.en-gb.md

 ---
 title: Managing OpenStack users
-excerpt: Find out how to Managing OpenStack users in the OVHcloud Control Panel and in the Horizon interface.
+excerpt: Find out how to manage OpenStack users from the OVHcloud Control Panel and the Horizon interface
-updated: 2025-03-31
+updated: 2025-04-02
 ---

 ## Objective

 Access to Horizon and the OpenStack APIs is established via username/password pairs called "OpenStack users".
 You can create as many OpenStack users as needed and assign them various access permissions.

-In our guide to [Configuring user access to Horizon](/pages/public_cloud/compute/introducing_horizon){.external}, we explained how to generate an access password.
+In our [Configuring user access to Horizon](/pages/public_cloud/compute/introducing_horizon) guide, we explain how to generate an access password.

-Using the Horizon panel, you can also set passwords for each individual user.
+Using the Horizon interface, you can also set passwords for each individual user.
 Please note that when you change a user password, the previous password will be immediately cancelled.

-**This guide explains how to manage OpenStack users in the OVHcloud Control Panel and in the Horizon interface.**
+**This guide explains how to manage OpenStack users from the OVHcloud Control Panel and the Horizon interface.**

 <iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/NC69nrb6QlA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Requirements

-- A [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
+- A [Public Cloud project](/pages/public_cloud/compute/create_a_public_cloud_project) in your OVHcloud account
 - Access to the [OVHcloud Control Panel](/links/manager)
-- You need to have created an OpenStack Horizon user account.

 ## Instructions